 - Surgery.
 If your child has a kidney tumor, your doctor may recommend removing the tumor or the entire kidney to determine if the tumor is cancerous.
 The removed tissue is analyzed in a laboratory to determine whether cancer is present and what types of cells are involved.
 This surgery may also serve as treatment for Wilms' tumor.

 Once your child's doctor has diagnosed Wilms' tumor, he or she works to determine the extent (stage) of the cancer.
-Your child's doctor may recommend a chest X-ray, chest CT scan, chest MRI and bone scan to determine whether the cancer has spread beyond the kidneys.
+Your child's doctor may recommend a chest X-ray, chest CT scan and bone scan to determine whether the cancer has spread beyond the kidneys.

 The doctor assigns your child's cancer a stage, which helps determine the treatment options.
 The stages of Wilms' tumor are: